 Car dealers have a variety of ways to get a car back after failing to find a lender.
 Because so many car deals go bad, dealers understand how to manipulate consumers into returning the vehicle and pressuring them into compliance.
 The most common by far is to place a phone call to the buyer and ask them to come back, sometimes offering incentives like free oil changes or other services.
 Consumers — unaware of their rights — will often respond positively and go back to the dealership and turn over the car voluntarily.
 For those who resist, the finance manager may hire a repo agent to pick the car up.
 Finally, if the dealer is well connected, they may ask the police to get involved and threaten the consumer with prosecution for theft if they don't return the vehicle.

 Each of these tactics is abusive to the buyer.
 If a dealer did any of these to you, CALL TODAY FOR HELP: (888) 400-2733.

 What to Do If Your Financing Falls Through

-If you have received a phone call telling you that your financing has fallen through, you may be a victim of a yo-yo financing scam or spot delivery.
-Your first job is to save any evidence you have of the transaction or the dealers attempts to yo-yo you back to the dealer.
+Victims of a yo-yo financing scam or spot delivery should save any evidence of the transaction or the dealers attempts to yo-yo you back to the dealer.
 Most importantly, consumers should try to make their regularly-scheduled car payment.
 Many dealers will destroy the evidence of the transaction, and if you leave your purchase documents in the car, they may be gone by morning, along with the car.
 Preserving evidence also means saving any emails, texts or voice messages that prove the consumer's version of the car purchase.
 Consumers should also save any proof of their down payment or attempts to pay.
 This would include cash receipts, credit card charge slips, and any voice recordings of attempts to pay.